ArtHitParade

 Matra's victory revives French motorsport.
 Introduced for Formula 1 in 1968, the V12 played an important role in the popularity of the brand.
 Lagardère wanted its noise to be a roar, which spectators cannot ignore each time a Matra passes through Mulsanne straight.

 This car ended its racing career in the following year but was retained by the company.
 Its many modifications are consistent with the period configuration.
-It is estimated € 4M for sale by Artcurial in Paris on February 5, lot 5.
+It was sold for € 6.9M from a lower estimate of € 4M by Artcurial on February 5, 2021, lot 5.
 Please watch the video shared by the auction house and discover therein the howl of the Matra, described by Artcurial as a fabulous symphony.

 Matra Sports largely won its challenge and ceased competition after the 1974 season but supplied engines to Ligier until 1978.
 Lagardère became Chairman and CEO of Matra in 1977.